External Prompts and Instructions

 ORDER BY ts DESC LIMIT 5;"Working directory and environment

 file:andexec:resolve relative paths and run commands in the current working directory of the lectic process (the directory from which you invoked the command).
-If you used -f or -i, note that the working directory does not automatically switch to the .lec file’s directory for these expansions.
-Use absolute paths or cd if you need a different base.- Standard Lectic environment variables are provided, including
+If you used-f, note that the working directory does not automatically switch to the.lecfile’s directory for these expansions.
+Use absolute paths orcdif you need a different base.local:is the exception: it is resolved relative to the config source file where it appears, then rewritten to an absolute path.- Standard Lectic environment variables are provided, including

-LECTIC_CONFIG,LECTIC_DATA,LECTIC_CACHE,LECTIC_STATE,LECTIC_TEMP, andLECTIC_FILE(when using-for-i).
+LECTIC_CONFIG,LECTIC_DATA,LECTIC_CACHE,LECTIC_STATE,LECTIC_TEMP, andLECTIC_FILE(when using-f).
 Your shell environment is also passed through. - Macro expansions can inject additional variables into

 exec:via directive attributes.
 See the Macros guide for details.